nhjjr/cbptools/docs/source/processing/masking.rst

 The x, y, and z indices (i.e., coordinates in voxel space) are taken from all seed voxels in C-contiguous order.
 This results in a 2-dimensional NumPy array (stored as .npy) of shape (n_voxels, 3), where n_voxels refers to the number of voxels in the seed mask.
-The indexing order is the same order of the seed voxels in the connectivity matrices generated by CBPtools, and is used for mapping the cluster labels onto the seed mask.
+The indexing order is the same order of the seed voxels in the connectivity matrices generated by *CBPtools*, and is used for mapping the cluster labels onto the seed mask.